 Cahokia is Arizona’s first Indigenous women-owned art gallery, the nation’s first Indigenous women-led art and SocialTech space and newest physical art gallery in Roosevelt Row.
-Located on the ground floor of The Link, a thirty-story multi-family residential tower in Downtown Phoenix, designed by Shepley Bulfinch in 2019.
-The 3,000-sf open concept, flexible space was designed for Roosevelt Row Community Development Corporation, intended for artists, workshops, and co-working spaces.
+Located on the ground floor of The Link, a thirty-story multi-family mixed-use development design completed by Shepley Bulfinch in 2019, the 3,000-sf open concept, flexible space was designed for Roosevelt Row Community Development Corporation, intended for artists, workshops, and co-working spaces.
 Serendipitously, Nicholl Hubbell reached out to Cahokia over the summer of 2021 to get involved with the group by highlighting interior design as a career option for native youth as part of Cahokia’s outreach efforts.

 The connection resulted in Shepley Bulfinch partnering with Cahokia to design a pivotal space for celebrating past and present Indigenous communities.